seii/fedora-green-screen/README.md

 - Some kind of video capture tool installed on / attached to your Linux system (I use a webcam)
 - Basic working knowledge of how to clone Git repositories

-### Color Preparation
+### Colours Preparation
-1. Pick a color that will be your chroma key.
-I recommend a color that you don't typically wear or otherwise use in your shots... unless you want your clothes or other objects to be the "screen"!
+1. Pick a colour that will be your chroma key.
+I recommend a colour that you don't typically wear or otherwise use in your shots... unless you want your clothes or other objects to be the "screen"!
-1. Take a picture or screenshot of that color with the video device you have chosen.
-This will help to ensure that, whatever the color actually is, you can verify what your video device will "see".
+1. Take a picture or screenshot of that colour with the video device you have chosen.
+This will help to ensure that, whatever the colour actually is, you can verify what your video device will "see".
-1. Use any graphics editor with a color selection tool ([GIMP](https://www.gimp.org/) works well) to load the screenshot you have taken
+1. Use any graphics editor with a colour selection tool ([GIMP](https://www.gimp.org/) works well) to load the screenshot you have taken
-1. Use the color selection tool in your editor to get the RGB or HTML representation of that color (ideally, get both!)
+1. Use the colour selection tool in your editor to get the RGB or HTML representation of that colour (ideally, get both!)

 ### Installing OBS Studio
 1. First, you will want to install [Open Broadcaster Software Studio](https://obsproject.com/download) (OBS Studio).
 How to do this varies across operating systems and even between Linux distributions, but for Fedora we'll use the RPM Fusion "free" repository.